psliwa/fluent-traversable/README.md

 <a name="predicates"></a>
 ## Predicates

 Predicate is a function that evaluates single value to boolean.
-Predefined predicates are available in `is` and `Predicate` classes.
-Those classes are the same, `is` is an alias to `Predicate`, so you can choose witch one to use (`is` gives more expressiveness to code).
+Predefined predicates are available in `is` and `Predicates` classes.
+Those classes are the same, `is` is an alias to `Predicates`, so you can choose witch one to use (`is` gives more expressiveness to code).
 Predicates are perfect to use in `filter`, `firstMatch`, `partition`, `allMatch`, `noneMatch`, `anyMatch` methods of `FluentTraversable`.